Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Results

-\begin{itemize} \item Provides a comparison of activity between PHG and FHG from the point of the Lorentz force creation - the shielded part of the wire will not interact with the external moving field alike the inner part of the disk FHG. \item Ensures theoretical induction unbalance between positive and negative contributions of EMF on the loop of length $l=2i+2j$, according to the integral of length from equation \eqref{U_m}.
-This will allow assessing the induction occurrence in PHG from viewpoint of equations derived from the continuity equation. \end{itemize}
+\begin{itemize} \item It provides a comparison of activity between PHG and FHG from the point of the Lorentz force creation \cite{lore} - the shielded part of the wire will not interact with the external moving field just as the case is with the inner part of the FHG disc.
+Deformation of the surrounding field adjacent to the superconductor shielding has no impact on the final stability of the field with respect to the closed loop $l=i+j+k+i^{\textbf,}+k^{\textbf,}$. \item It ensures theoretical induction imbalance between positive and negative contributions of EMF on the loop of length $l$ according to the line integral in equation \eqref{U_m}.
+This will allow assessment of the induction occurrence in PHG from the viewpoint of equations derived from the continuity equation. \end{itemize} In theory, the function of the brushless model of Faraday's generator should be equivalent to the brush solution.
+Current theory is based on the fact that the cause of induction can be explained, in terms of general geometry, using Stokes' Theorem.
+This theorem converts the line integral of electrical intensity $\vec E_m$ over the length of the conductive coil to a surface rotation integral $rot\vec E_m$ over the surface delimited by the coil in accordance with \eqref{U_m}.
+The emergence of electric intensity $\vec E_m$ should therefore be conditioned by the direction and velocity $\vec v$ of the elementary lengths of winding in a homogeneous magnetic field of magnetic